Portrayal of Arabs in film

 Arabs are portrayed in film as film characters in both Arab films as well as non-Arab films, and both Arabs and non-Arabs take the role of an Arab.
 These portrayals often depict an ethnocentric perception of Arabs rather than an authentic and realistic depiction of Arabic cultures, religions, dialects, as well as customs and traditions.
 Common characteristics that are implemented in the role of Arab characters include speaking in a heavy accent, being hostile and vicious, and are in the context of terrorism.
 Key issues that have been explored in these portrayals include how Arabs are identified in mainstream Hollywood film, how Arabs self-represent themselves in their own film, with examples from Egyptian cinema, Palestinian cinema, as well as Syrian cinema.
 This article will also cover the emphasis on Islamophobia and its impacts on film.
 There has also been the portrayal of Arab women in film, the portrayal of Arabs post 9/11, the portrayal of Arabs in silent film, and positive portrayals and negative portrayals of Arabs.
 Lastly, the United States efforts to avoid the stereotyping of Muslims/Arabs and shifting the focus onto a positive outlook.

-How Arabs are identified in mainstream Hollywood films
+Mainstream Hollywood films

+Arab actors who have become stars in Hollywood include Omar Sharif, who has been described as "the first Egyptian and Arab to conquer Hollywood".

+The 1999 film The 13th Warrior, starring Antonio Banderas as the Arab diplomat Ahmad ibn Fadlan, is credited with pioneering a Muslim hero in Hollywood blockbusters.
+The film has since cultivated a devoted cult following, particularly among Muslims.
+Also, Aladdin (2019) starring Mena Massoud has presented a more positive and vibrant portrayal of an Arab character.

 Muslims and Arabs are often identified in mainstream Hollywood films in several negative connotations.
 Throughout the history of Hollywood, Arabs have been portrayed in many different racial stereotypes in both Western culture and film.
-Often portrayed as barbaric, as oil sheikhs, and most infamously, terrorists.
+Often portrayed as evil people, or rich oil sheikhs, and most infamously, terrorists after the September 11 attacks.
 In most forms of Western media, Arabs are portrayed in a negative light, often in stereotypical roles.
 Two films that have portrayed Arabs as being barbaric are Rules of Engagement (2000) and Death Before Dishonor (1987).